 A large part of funding available for highway programming comes from the federal government.
 Accurately estimating future federal funding levels requires a multiyear federal transportation authorization bill.
-The current authorization, Fixing America’s Surface Transportation (FAST) Act, was signed into law Dec.
+The current authorization bill, Fixing America’s Surface Transportation (FAST) Act, was signed into law Dec.
 4, 2015.
 However, it will expire Sept.
-30, 2020, which is before the third year of the FY 2019-2023 Iowa Transportation Improvement Program.
+30, 2020, which is before the second year of the FY 2020-2024 Iowa Transportation Improvement Program.
 Therefore, there is some uncertainty about federal funding after this date.

 Contact: Stuart Anderson, director of the Iowa DOT’s Planning, Programming and Modal Division, 515-239-1661 or email@example.com